SNA / Network Mapping

 Use connection type to differentiate relationships among people

 Say you ask two questions on your survey: one that asks questions getting at the relationships that represent the trust network and another that probes for the relationships that represent the innovation network.
-When structuring your data, use "trust" or "innovation" as the connection type for the respective connections and you'll be able to quickly switch between the "trust" and "innovation" network using filters.
+When structuring your data, use "trust" or "innovation" as the connection type for each connection, and you'll be able to quickly switch between the "trust" and "innovation" network in Kumu using filters.

 Element types make two (or more) mode networks a cinch